prudnikoff/Android_lvl-up/README.md

 - Red, green and blue filters
 - Cropping photos with animation of square area (for real nerds)

+## Final projects
+It's so pity, but our Android lvl-up courses is going to end.
+I'm sure, you have one or more projects you want to share in Google Play.
+If not, I'll give you the last chanсe to start your Android profile.
+Thus, I suggest to develop:
+- TODO list for programmers, with the capability of connection to GitHub and retrieving TODO tasks from code
+- Android File Manager, with awesome design, of course
+- The third homework with all additional functionality Hope, you'll cope with it.

 Good luck =)